kliklis/String-Flipper-Antiflipper/README.md

 # String-Flipper-Antiflipper
 String Flipper/Antiflipper are two small and simple programs in Python.
-Flipper, gets a string as an input and makes it upside-down-readable and antiflipper makes the opposite.
+Flipper, gets a string as an input and makes it upside-down-readable(using only keyboard's characters) and antiflipper makes the opposite.